1000 E. University Ave.

 Concentration: A collection of courses within a major which focuses on a particular subject area.

-Continuing probation: A student is placed on academic probation at the end of the semester or term when his or her cumulative grade point average (GPA) falls below a 2.0.
-A student is considered on continuing probation in subsequent semesters if the student earns a term GPA of 2.0 or above but whose cumulative GPA is still below a 2.0.
+Continuing probation: An undergraduate student on academic probation is considered on continuing probation in subsequent semesters if the student earns a term GPA of 2.000 or above but whose cumulative GPA is still below a 2.000.

 Cross-listed course: A course which is identical in content, title, credit hours, and requirements which is offered by one or more academic departments.
 The four-digit course number must be the same.
 This designation must be approved by the University Course Review Committee.